whg-training/statistics-course/Genes/practicals/Genes across species/Getting_started_writing_some_code.md

 version called `parse_gff3_to_list()`.
 (There are lots of other ways to write this of course - for example, gathering the code into a class might be sensible - but I've gone with functions for simplicity.)

 If my code still looks too complicated to you - that's because it is.
-Having written the first version, I [refactored the code](Refactoring_makes_code_better.md) to produce a [nicer version](solutions/part1/gff.py).
+Having written the first version, I had a go[refactored the code](Refactoring_makes_code_better.md) to produce a [nicer version](solutions/part1/gff.py).

 ### A note on writing tests

 I'd hazard a guess that not many people writing scientific code think of writing their tests first, like we did above.
 However, it is a very useful approach, because it forces you to think about how your code will be used before you spend the effort of writing it.
-Also, if you write your tests then you'll be in the 1% of programmers for whom all their code is tested!
+Also, writing tests first is one way to ensure you're in the 1% of programmers whose code is actually tested at all!

 If you follow [the section on refactoring](Refactoring_makes_code_better.md), you will also end up with code that is easy to test at high and low levels.
 To illustrate this I've written a proper [test for my version